hicommonwealth/edgeware-lockdrop/README.md

 # edgeware-lockdrop

 This repo contains the smart contracts and scripts for the Edgeware lockdrop.
-The lockdrop contract enables users to _lock_ and _signal_ ETH.
-Users specify a 3, 6, or 12 month lockup time, a 32-byte Edgeware public key, and a boolean indicating whether they would like to be a validator upon network launch (in which case, they must submit 3 public keys).
+The lockdrop contract enables users to _lock_ ETH for 3, 6, or 12 months or _signal_ a balance.
+Users also specify a 32-byte Edgeware public key, and a boolean for whether they would like to be a validator upon network launch (in which case, they must submit 3 public keys).

-Instructions for participating follow.

 ## Usage
 ```